Virola pavonis

 Virola pavonis is a species of tree in the family Myristicaceae.
-It is found in Brazil (Acre, Amazonas, Mato Grosso, Pará, Rondônia), Colombia, Ecuador, Peru and Venezuela.
+It is found in Brazil (Acre, Amazonas, Mato Grosso, Pará, Rondônia), Bolivia, Colombia, Ecuador, Peru and Venezuela.

 The tree grows to a height of about 15-30m tall.

 Appearance

 Fruit and flowers

 The Virola pavonis tree bears an ellipsoidal fruit, 36–42 mm long and 30–34 mm in diameter.
 The fruit appears to be nut like, with an outer shell with a reddish colored fruit inside.
 Before the fruit gets to this stage, it is a green unripe nut like in appearance.
-The Virola pavonis also is a flowing tree, having small reddish yellow flowering bud.
+The Virola pavonis also is a flowering tree, having small reddish yellow flowering bud.

 Leaves

 The leaves of the Virola pavonis tree are in an alternate pattern, meaning the leaves spring one node at different levels of the stem.
 The veins of the leaf are pinnate.
 There is one main stem or midrib from which the other stems source from.
 The leaf is elliptically shaped with smooth margins (or edges).
 Also, the leaves of Virola pavonis are stalked meaning the leaves have a petiole thus meaning it is petiolated.